-7.2.3.5.
-Virtual items
+7.2.3.4.
+Virtual inputs

-Virtual item is an additional feature that gives the ability to clone a monitored parameter - analog input or 1 Wire sensor.
+Virtual item is an additional feature that gives the ability to clone a monitored parameter - analog input or 1-Wire sensor.

 For the virtual item, different alarm borders from the original can be set.
 In this way, more alarm borders (alarm notifications) can be organized for the same parameter.